Effective Date: July 1, 2021

 The Kansas House and Senate overrode the Kansas governor’s veto of a tax omnibus bill, S.B.
 50, that contains economic and marketplace nexus provisions.
 This bill, like other Kansas bills with remote seller provisions that came before it, was coupled with other provisions that the governor did not agree with, so it was initially vetoed.

-Effective July 1, 2021, remote sellers and marketplace facilitators will be required to register to collect and remit tax if, in the current or immediately preceding calendar year, they have more than $100,000 of cumulative gross receipts from sales to Kansas customers.
+Effective July 1, 2021, remote sellers will be required to register to collect and remit tax if, in the current or immediately preceding calendar year, they have more than $100,000 of cumulative gross receipts from sales to Kansas customers.
+Marketplace facilitators are required to collect and remit tax if the exceed the $100,000 de minimis threshold, but only taxable sales are included in determining whether the de minimis threshold has been met; sales of property or services that are exempt from tax are not included per Notice 21-14.

 A marketplace facilitator is defined as a person that contracts with marketplace sellers to facilitate sales of the marketplace seller’s products, rooms, lodgings, or accommodations through a physical or electronic marketplace.
 A marketplace seller either directly or indirectly (through a third party arrangement) collects payments from the purchaser.